EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

 ## Installation

-Barman client utilities for the Cloud need to be installed on those PostgreSQL servers that you want to direcly backup to a cloud provider, bypassing Barman.
+Barman client utilities for the Cloud need to be installed on those PostgreSQL servers that you want to directly backup to a cloud provider, bypassing Barman.

 In case you want to use `barman-cloud-backup` and/or `barman-cloud-wal-archive` as hook scripts, you can install the `barman-cli-cloud` package on the Barman